gabrielfrancois/audenciel/pages/overview.md

 - **Dataset**: Multi-home normal-only data + one annotated dataset
 - **Expected Output**: For each timestamp, the model must produce:
   - A "normal / abnormal" decision for the refrigerator/freezer
-  - A prediction of the anomaly type among the defined classes (normal, elongated, frequent), when possible given the chosen approach

 The model should be designed to learn primarily from multi-home "normal-only" data.
-The annotated data will be used for supervised or semi-supervised training.

 **Getting Started**